Ahhgust/Demixtify/Readme.md

 ## Dependencies
 1. * htslib (any recent version; needed by demixtify)
+     * And some (mostly) standard libraries:
+       * pthreads, bzip2, zlib, libdeflate
 2. * R + tidyverse (only necessary for post-processing)

 ## Compiling from scratch